 Ever used (Ctrl + Z) while writing in Microsoft Word?
 If you make a mistake during work time, you can fix it and return to the previous state.
 This feature is available when creating a project using Git.
 Suppose, we have added many features to a project.
-But, my computer doesn’t save my new added features; it won’t even remember the date and time of those feature inclusions.
+But, my computer doesn’t save my newly added features; it won’t even remember the date and time of those feature inclusions.

-In course of writing the code, we felt like that the feature I had added three days ago was a good one.
+In course of writing the code, we felt that the feature I had added three days ago was a good one.
 Meanwhile, the current codes are bad and problematic.
 Now, you want to go back to the earlier code, how can you do that?
-Who wrote which pieces of codes?
+Who wrote which pieces of code?
 Which code follows which? – How can these be managed?
 Git is the only way to solve such problems.

 Here, we will learn how to install Git: a basic Git command.
-Then, we shall learn how to upload or push a project to GitHub with Git; and how to clone a project, and so on.
+Then, we shall learn how to upload or push a project to GitHub with Git; how to clone a project, and so on.

-After installing the Git, you need to go to the path setting and add the Git path.
+After installing Git, you need to go to the path setting and add the Git path.
 For example, “C:\Program Files (x86)\Git\cmd“.

 Click on System from Control Panel.
 Click on the Advance System setting from System.
 Then click on Environment Variable.
 From here, you need to click on the path from User Variable and edit.